sdnfv/openNetVM/docs/Install.md

     cd openNetVM
     git checkout master
     ```
     This will ensure you are on the stable, `master` branch.
-If you want to use potentially buggy features, you can use the default `develop` branch.
+If you want to use the most recent but potentially buggy features, you can use the default `develop` branch.

 2. Initialize DPDK submodule
     ```sh
+    git submodule sync
-    git submodule init && git submodule update
+    git submodule update --init
     ```

  **From this point forward, this guide assumes that you are working out of the openNetVM source directory.**